Evidence for non-merger co-evolution of galaxies and their supermassive black holes: Results and Discussion

 The intriguing question of what drives the secular co-evolution between SMBH and their merger-free host galaxies demonstrated in this paper, remains open.
 One likely candidate is AGN feedback.
-As discussed in the companion paper to this work, \citet{beckmann22} AGN in \textsc{merger-free} and \textsc{merger-dominated} galaxies look remarkably similar in some ways.
-In Figure~\ref{fig:LAGN} we find that after adjusting for the difference in the SMBH mass between the two simulated galaxy samples, at $z=0.00556$, there is no statistically significant difference ($>3\sigma$) in the distribution of luminosities between AGN hosted in the \textsc{merger-dominated} and \textsc{merger-free} galaxies.
-Over time, the similarities persist: on average, despite the AGN luminosity spikes caused by galaxy merger (see \citet{volonteri16} for SMBH in Horizon-AGN.
-Similar effects are observed in other simulations (e.g. \citealt{gabor15,mcalpine20}), AGN in the \textsc{merger-dominated} sample spend just 3\% more of their time in `quasar/thermal' mode since $z=2$ in comparison to the \textsc{merger-free} sample.
-This means that for all galaxies seen here, AGN spend the majority of their time ($\sim 90 \%$ for both samples) in a `jet/radio' mode, which could suggest that such `jet/radio' feedback could play an important role in regulating star formation in the host galaxy, and in driving the co-evolution between SMBH and their host galaxies, as discussed in \citet{dave19}.
+As discussed in the companion paper to this work, \citet{beckmann22}, AGN in \textsc{merger-free} and \textsc{merger-dominated} galaxies look remarkably similar in some ways.
+In Figure~\ref{fig:LAGN} we find that after adjusting for the difference in the SMBH mass between the two simulated galaxy samples, at $z=0.00556$, there is no statistically significant difference ($>3\sigma$) in the distribution of luminosities between AGN hosted in the \textsc{merger-dominated} and \textsc{merger-free} galaxies. \rb{This is despite the well-established fact that galaxy mergers cause spikes in AGN luminosity \citep[see e.g.][among others]{gabor15,steinborn18,mcalpine20}, a phenomenon also exhibited by AGN in the Horizon-AGN simulation \citep[][]{volonteri16}.
+However, at any given redshift the incidence of on-going galaxy mergers in the sample is small, so at $z=0.00556$ the majority of galaxies even in the \textsc{merger-dominated} sample will also currently be co-evolving secularly with their host galaxy.}